 However, the VADP snapshot process pauses the execution of the VM and allows in-flight disk I/Os to complete.
 This action may increase the read and write latency and affect the snapshot and VM ecosystem life cycle.
 When analyzing the life cycle of VADP snapshot, the snapshot entry and exit points inflict a penalty on a VM.
-After producing a snapshot of a VM disk file, requiring the VM to be stunned, a snapshot of the VM disk file is ingested and deltas must be consolidated into the base disk.
-When you create a snapshot of a high-transactional application, such as a database, adverse effects include lengthy backup windows and application timeouts when the stun to ingest and to consolidate workflow is not efficiently managed.
+After producing a snapshot of a VM disk file, requiring the VM to be stunned, a snapshot of the VM disk file is ingested.
+Then, the deltas must be consolidated into the base disk.
+When you create a snapshot of a high-transactional application, like a database, there can be adverse effects.
+These effects include lengthy backup windows and application timeouts when the stun to ingest and consolidate workflow is not efficiently managed.